Skip to main content

 Use a unique, non-natural-language token so the blocked-traffic check is unambiguous.

-Create an input guardrail that blocks the configured literal token and save the response:
+Create an input guardrail that blocks the configured literal token:

 -H "Authorization: Bearer ${AISIX_ADMIN_KEY}" \